linuxboot/heads-wiki/Installing-Heads.md

 You will need to input the disk recovery key here (almost for the last time), and this should start the final stage of the Qubes installer.
-Under 'Configure Qubes` you should select `Create USB qube holding all USB controllers` so that they are protected from outside devices.
+Under `Configure Qubes` you should select `Create USB qube holding all USB controllers` so that they are protected from outside devices.
 This step takes a little while as the templates are configured...

 Eventually this will be done and you can click "Finish", then Qubes will